solarpx/ethers-abirpc/README.md

 - 0.2.x: Stabilized API and add alloy compatible chain implementations
 - 0.1.x: Development versions

-An [`alloy-abirpc`](https://crates.io/crates/alloy-abirpc) implementation of the `ethers-abirpc` API has also been developed, and efforts have been made to ensure that both libraries share a consistent API.
+An [`alloy-abirpc`](https://crates.io/crates/alloy-abirpc) implementation of `ethers-abirpc` has also been developed, and efforts have been made to ensure that both libraries share a consistent API.